cakephp/docs/en/views/helpers/form.rst

 expect can be found at the
 `FormHelper API documentation <http://api.cakephp.org/3.2/class-Cake.View.Helper.FormHelper.html#%24_defaultConfig>`_.

-In addition to these templates, the ``input()`` method will attempt to use distinct templates for each input container.
-For example, when creating a datetime input the ``datetimeContainer`` will be used if it is present.
+In addition to these templates, the ``control()`` method will attempt to use distinct templates for each control container.
+For example, when creating a datetime control the ``datetimeContainer`` will be used if it is present.
 If that container is missing the ``inputContainer`` template will be used.
 For example::